RoiB/metaFungalProject/README.md

-fungal meta-genmoe project
+#Meta-Fungal project
-1_Data folder was moved to root due to large volume
+##1_Data folder was moved to root due to large volume
-# metaFungalProject
-# metaFungalProject